rafaelmontas/rafaelmontas.github.io/_drafts/rails-docker-swarm-hetzner.md

 In order for us to be able to SSH into the servers, we need to create an SSH key in our local machine and then assocaite it with Hetzner so we can use it when creating the servers:

+> For this example, I will create a new SSH key called `id_rsa_personal` without a passphrase.

 ```bash
 $ ssh-keygen -f ~/.ssh/id_rsa_personal
 $ hcloud ssh-key create --name personal-key --public-key-from-file ~/.ssh/id_rsa_personal.pub
 ```

-You can list the SSH keys to make sure it was added successfully:
+You can list the SSH keys associated with Hetzner to make sure it was added successfully:

 ```bash
 $ hcloud ssh-key list